Spoilers For ‘General Hospital’: Lucas Is Fed-Up, Brad Is Heartbroken, & Julian’s Scheme Is Exposed

 Unfortunately, none of this seems to suggest that the truth about Wiley really being Jonah is about to be revealed.
 However, General Hospital spoilers signal that this bombshell is going to drop soon.

-Things will surely get pretty ugly once Lucas finds out that both Julian and Brad knew the truth about the baby being the son of Nelle Benson and Michael Corinthos and General Hospital fans cannot wait to see this all exposed.
+Things will surely get pretty ugly once Lucas finds out that both Julian and Brad knew the truth about the baby being the son of Nelle Benson and Michael Corinthos, and General Hospital fans cannot wait to see this all exposed.